CraneSoftwrights/board-baseball/en/README.md

 - [SBF Single board front (dual-mode play) surface ](../shared/combo-board-baseball-crane.png)
 - [SBB Single board back surface ](../shared/back-board-baseball-crane.png)

-For the PDF burn files for laser cutters, see the [releases page](https://github.com/CraneSoftwrights/board-baseball/releases) for ZIP collections of all of the PDF, PNG, and SVG files created from the design files.
+For the PDF burn files for laser cutters, see the [releases page](https://github.com/CraneSoftwrights/board-baseball/releases) for ZIP collections of all of the PDF, PNG, and SVG files created from the design files:
+- DBF Double board front layer
+- DBB Double board back layer
+- L1 through L7 Multiple board layers

 To build new versions of the board and box representations, see the [building instructions](build.md) for how the laser burn image files in the releases ZIP collections are created from the design files.